 If a poor man needed some clothing, Fidelis would often give the man the clothes right off his back.
 Complete generosity to others characterized this saint’s life.

 Born in 1577, Mark Rey became a lawyer who constantly upheld the causes of the poor and oppressed people.
 Nicknamed “the poor man’s lawyer,” Rey soon grew disgusted with the corruption and injustice he saw among his colleagues.
 He left his law career to become a priest, joining his brother George as a member of the Capuchin Order.
 Fidelis was his religious name.
 His wealth was divided between needy seminarians and the poor.

-As a follower of Francis, Fidelis continued his devotion to the weak and needy.
+As a follower of Saint Francis of Assisi, Fidelis continued his devotion to the weak and needy.
 During a severe epidemic in a city where he was guardian of a friary, Fidelis cared for and cured many sick soldiers.